TankerHQ/spec/encryption_formats.md

 #### Usage

-Currently used to encrypt clear data with byte length >= 1 MB (e.g. big files).
+Currently used to encrypt clear data with byte length >= 1 MB (e.g. big files) when using manual encryption sessions.